Subchapter 5. Electrical Safety Orders

 Grounded Conductor.
 A system or circuit conductor which is intentionally grounded.

 Grounded, Effectively.
-Permanently connected to earth through a ground connection of sufficiently low impedance and having sufficient ampacity that ground fault current which may occur cannot build up to voltages dangerous to personnel.
+Intentionally connected to earth through a ground connection or connections of sufficiently low impedance and having sufficient current-carrying capacity to prevent the buildup of voltages that may result in undue hazards to connected equipment or to persons.

 Grounded, Impedance.
 Connected to ground through a connection in which an impedance has been inserted intentionally.